 3. Contract Signing

-Once your client has decided to book you for their wedding day, a contract finalizes your agreement and the process.
+Once your client has decided to book you for their big day, a wedding photography contract finalizes your agreement and the process.
 Since dealing with the money aspect of booking can be a bit awkward, creating an email which informs your clients you are excited to work with them helps you ease into the rest of the details.
 Your contract signing template would look something like this:

 Hi [Client Name],